-Western's Energy Management and Marketing Office (EMMO) schedules electrical capacity and energy to serve FES customer energy requests.
+WAPA's Energy Management and Marketing Office (EMMO) schedules electrical capacity and energy to serve FES customer energy requests.
 Each FES customer requests energy according to the terms and conditions of CRSP Management Center FES contracts.
 An FES customer can schedule an amount of energy to be delivered up to a specified capacity amount.
-This is known as the SHP capacity.7 SLCA/IP FES customers also have a monthly amount of electrical energy that Western is obligated to deliver.
+This is known as the SHP capacity.
+SLCA/IP FES customers also have a monthly amount of electrical energy that WAPA is obligated to deliver.
 A customer schedules the monthly allocation of electrical energy within the capacity limit mentioned above.
-This is known as the
+This is known as the SHP energy allocation.
+Both capacity and energy amounts differ by customer and by month.
+Table K.2-1 shows CRSP Management Center current total SHP contractual obligations and project use required deliveries by month.

-7 Specific descriptions of the terms and conditions of FES contracts will not be discussed here.
+Specific descriptions of the terms and conditions of FES contracts will not be discussed here.
 The abbreviated descriptions provided here are intended only to explain the process of calculating the impact of the LTEMP DEIS alternatives on the SLCA/IP wholesale rate.